radiant-rstats/docker-k8s/install/rsm-msba-macos-arm.md

 ~/Desktop/launch-rsm-msba.command;
 ```

-This step will clone and start up a script that will finalize the installation of the computing environment.
-The first time you run this script it will download the latest version of the computing environment which can take some time.
-Wait for the `rsm-msba-k8s-arm` image to download and follow any prompts.
-Once the download is complete you should see the launch menu shown in the screenshot below.
+The launch script will finalize the installation of the computing environment.
+The first time you run this script, it will download the latest version of the computing environment, which can take some time depending on the speed of your internet connection.
+Wait for the image to download and follow any prompts.
+Once the download is complete, you should see a menu as in the screenshot below.

 <img src="figures/rsm-launch-menu-macos-arm.png" width="500px">

-The code above also copies the file `launch-rsm-msba-k8s-arm.sh` to `launch-rsm-msba.command` on your Desktop.
-You will be able to double-click this file to start the container again in the future.
-Alternatively, you can always run the command below to launch the docker container from an iTerm2 terminal.
+The code above also copies `launch-rsm-msba-k8s-arm.sh` to `launch-rsm-msba.command` to your Desktop.
+You can double-click this file to start the container again in the future.
+Alternatively, you can run the command below to launch the docker container from an iTerm2 terminal.

 ```bash
 ~/git/docker-k8s/launch-rsm-msba-k8s-arm.sh -v ~;